mesako/mesako.github.io/_portfolio/project1.md

 ---
-title: Learning Assessment: Analyzing Data at the Program-level
+title: "Learning Assessment: Analyzing Data at the Program-level"
 subtitle: How can we identify the strengths and weaknesses of a departmental curriculum?

 caption: